Symplectic topology and ideal-valued measures: Introduction and main results

-\begin{thm} Let $A$ be a finite-dimensional algebra.
-Let $(M,\omega)$ be a closed symplectic manifold equipped with an $A$-IVQM $\tau$.
-Let $Y$ be a metric space of covering dimension $d$.
-Then for any involutive map $f \fc M \to Y$ there is $y_0 \in Y$ such that
+\begin{thm} Let $A$ be a finite-dimensional algebra, and let $(M,\omega)$ be a closed symplectic manifold equipped with an $A$-IVQM $\tau$.
+If $Y$ is a metric space of covering dimension $d$, then for any involutive map $f \fc M \to Y$ there is $y_0 \in Y$ such that